Gangster No.1 | 2000

 Sharp-suited Freddie Mays, the ‘Butcher of Mayfair’ (David Thewlis), lives in Shakespeare Tower, one of the three high-rises forming the Barbican complex, Silk Street, EC2, until he’s ousted by his young nemesis.
 Apart from gangster penthouses, the complex also houses the largest multi-arts complex in Europe, with theatres, concert hall, and cinema.

-The steps, where Gangster in his younger incarnation (Paul Bettany) drops a taxi onto a recalcitrant debtor to impress Freddie Mays, are regularly seen as a place of danger in films such as Lock, Stock And Two Smoking Barrels, Face and Children Of Men.
+The steps, where Gangster in his younger incarnation (Paul Bettany) drops a taxi onto a recalcitrant debtor to impress Freddie Mays, are regularly seen as a place of danger in films such as Guy Ritchie's Lock, Stock And Two Smoking Barrels, Alfonso Cuarón’s adaptation of PD James’s Children Of Men and Face.
 They can be found leading up to the railway bridge on Pedley Street, off Brick Lane in London’s East End, having thankfully survived renovation of the area.